Til the Morning: Critical reception

-Allmusic editor Andy Kellman wrote that "Sweat is once again assisted by so many (sometimes credited) background singers that one can drop into the album at various points, listen for a few seconds, and hear nothing but other voices.
+In his review for Soul in Stereo, Edward Bowser wrote that Til the Morning was "paint-by-numbers Keith, which, of course, is [...] good news for fans of the laid-back 90s sound.
+At this point in his career, Keith is sticking to the basics – which means a lot of babies will be born this August."
+Saule Wright, writing for YouKnowIGotSoul, remarked that the album "proves to be a much better album than his last project and closer to the Keith Sweat we#ve come to know throughout his career.
+He sounds a lot more comfortable [but] the album is confusing at times and just above average overall."
+AllMusic editor Andy Kellman wrote that "Sweat is once again assisted by so many (sometimes credited) background singers that one can drop into the album at various points, listen for a few seconds, and hear nothing but other voices.
 The occasionally pleasing album is mostly slow jam territory with functional and tasteful productions that are sometimes enhanced with low-key synthesizer work."